gonzalocasas/Specifications/docs/broker.md

 Therefore, a broker is in charge of a set of nodes.
 This is a 1-to-1 relation meaning that a node is controlled by a unique broker.
 There is for the moment no duplication or sharing possible.
 A broker does not have access to network servers different from the one it has been assigned.
-A node isn't shared and all packets coming from a given node end to the same given broker.
+A node isn't shared and all packets coming from a given node end up in the same broker.

 Besides, a broker does not know any router by advance.
 The process is seemingly similar to the way gateways and routers are getting to know each others.
 A router will initiate a communication